white-heomoi/RICE13_pyomo/README.md

 Remember that all options should be provided without quotation marks, except for the eventual list of countries\regions that must be enclosed in DOUBLE quotation marks.
 Only one coalition a time (or all) can be selected.
 Example of model run with parameters:

- …\RICE13_pyomo> python RICE_2013.py --T 25 --tol 8 --max_iter 2000 --coop False --nc True --coalitions "CHI, IND, AFR"
+ …\RICE13_pyomo> python RICE_2013.py --T 25 --tstep 5 --tol 8 --max_iter 2000 --coop False --nc True --coalitions "CHI, IND, AFR"

 This will compute the model for the fully non-cooperative case and for the coalition including China, India and Africa.
-25 time periods (250 years) will be considered, while the optimization algorithm will have a precision till the eigth decimal place and will make a maximum of 2000 iterations.
+25 time periods with five years time step (125 years) will be considered, while the optimization algorithm will have a precision till the eigth decimal place and will make a maximum of 2000 iterations.

 Results are automatically exported in Excell format in the folder _Results_.
 The file _coop.xlsx_ retains the results for the fully cooperative case, the file _non_coop.xlsx_ the ones for the fully non-cooperative case, whereas, if a single coalition is selected, results are stored in the file _coa1.xslx_, no matter which coalition of countries\regions is chosen.
 If the option _all_ for -–coalitions is selected, for each coalition will be created a file with increasing number: _coa1.xlsx_, _coa2.xlsx_,..., _coa4082.xlsx_.
 If a new simulation is run with modified parameters, it is opportune to move the results files currently in the _Results_ folder outside of it, otherwise they will be overwritten.